On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

-When the new rules will apply
+When the new rules apply

 Changes to the rules affecting all registrants